-- ⚠ Claiming they were working on a neighbours' address and noticed you need work completed and they have left over materials. - ⚠ They may inspect areas you can't access, for example the loft or roof and show you photos or videos claiming they are evidence that you need the urgent repairs.
-Beware of these tactics as these images may not even be your property. - ⚠ They may throw water down when you are not looking to indicate you have 'damp'.
+- ⚠ they may inspect areas you can't access e.g. loft or roof and show you photos or videos claiming they are evidence that you need the urgent repairs.
+Beware of these tactics, these images may not even be your property! - they may throw water down when you are not looking to indicate you have 'damp'.